pspiagicw/blog/content/posts/how-i-started-loving-nixos/index.md

 title = 'nixing my life!'
 author = ["pspiagicw"]
 date = 2024-08-11
-summary = "How NixOS became my ultimate goal"
+summary = "How NixOS became by ultimate freedom"
 +++

 Isolation is a very important function to me.